Maurizio Zandron

-Maurizio Zandron (born 15 November 1992) is an Italian-born figure skater who currently competes for Austria; he previously represented Italy until 2018.
+Maurizio Zandron (born 15 November 1992) is an Italian-born retired figure skater who competed for Austria; he previously represented Italy until 2018.
 He is the winner of several medals in international competition, including gold at the 2016 Denkova-Staviski Cup, 2018 Bavarian Open, and 2018 Sofia Trophy.
-Additionally, Zandron is a six-time Austrian national champion (2019–21, 2023–25).
+Additionally, Zandron is a seven-time Austrian national champion (2019–21, 2023–26).

 Personal life

 Maurizio Zandron was born on 15 November 1992 in Bolzano, Italy.
 He has an economics degree from Università Cattolica del Sacro Cuore in Milan.
 Owing to his maternal great-grandmother's roots, he obtained Austrian citizenship in July 2018.
 His brother, Marco, competes in pair skating for Spain.

 Career

 Early years

 Zandron began learning to skate in 2000.
 His early coaches included Melita Dona and Gabriele Minchio.
 His ISU Junior Grand Prix debut came in 2007.
 He made his first senior international appearance in early April 2010 at the Triglav Trophy.
 By the 2010–2011 season, he was training under Viktoria Andreeva in Bolzano and Merano.